-All parents have a statutory right of appeal against non-admission to this school if an application for a place has been refused.
-This right may only be exercised only after school places have been offered, for example after National Offer Day (normally 1st March) for Year 6 applicants for 7, following confirmation of 'in-year' test results, or after GCSE results day for the Sixth Form.
-Appeals must be lodged directly with the school within 20 school days of the date of notification that their application was unsuccessful.
+All parents have a statutory right of appeal against non-admission to this School if an application for a place has been refused.
+This right may only be exercised only after school places have been offered, for example after National Offer Day (normally 1 March) for Year 6 applicants for Year 7, following confirmation of 'in-year' test results, or after GCSE results day for the Sixth Form.
+Appeals must be lodged directly with the school and will then be processed in accordance with the timescales outlined in the School Admissions Appeal Code (DfE).
+Details of how to appeal can be found on the school's website.
+All appeals are considered by an Independent Appeals Panel.